Toric G-solid Fano threefolds: Introduction

 \textbf{Acknowledgements.} This research was initiated during a research stay at Nemuro city in Hokkaido and continued at the occasion of the Kinosaki Algebraic Geometry Symposium 2019.
 We would like to thank the Nemuro city council for providing us with excellent working conditions.
 We are very grateful to Yuri Prokhorov, Hendrick S\"uss, Yuri Tschinkel and Yuri Zarhin for useful discussions and helpful comments.

-The first author was partially supported by the~Russian Academic Excellence Project 5-100.
-The second author was partially supported by the French ANR projects ISITE-BFC "Motivic invariants of Algebraic Varieties" ANR-l5-IDEX-OOO8 and "FIBALGA" ANR-18-CE40-0003.
+The first author was supported by Leverhulme Trust Grant RPG-2021-229.
+The second author was partially supported by the French ANR projects ISITE-BFC "Motivic invariants of Algebraic Varieties" ANR-15-IDEX-0008 and "FIBALGA" ANR-18-CE40-0003.
 The third author was partially funded by Grant-in-Aid for Scientific Research of JSPS No.19K03395.